ohscar/rmalloc/doc/paper/introduction.rst

-A very simple allocator would do little more than *malloc()* returning the pages and have *free()* do nothing at all.
+A very simple user-space -- the operating mode of the operating system where normal applications run -- allocator would do little more than *malloc()* returning the pages and have *free()* do nothing at all.
 Clearly this causes large amount of memory to be wasted, since no memory would actually be released to the system.
 Eventually, the system would run out of memory.

 Therefore, an allocator needs to be more clever about managing memory.
 At the very minimum it needs to associate metadata with each allocated block in order to later free the blocks.
 The metadata is there in order for